Dielectric heating: Near-field

+Far field

-At very high frequencies, the wavelength of the electromagnetic field becomes shorter than the distance between the metal walls of the heating cavity or than the dimensions of the walls themselves.
+At higher frequencies, the wavelength of the electromagnetic field becomes shorter than the distance between the metal walls of the heating cavity or than the dimensions of the walls themselves.
 This is the case inside a microwave oven.
 In such cases, conventional far-field electromagnetic waves form (the cavity no longer acts as a pure capacitor, but rather as an antenna), and are absorbed to cause heating.
-However, the dipole-rotation mechanism of heat deposition remains the same.
-However, microwaves are not efficient at causing the heating effects of low frequency fields that depend on slower molecular motion, such as those caused by ion-drag.
+The dipole-rotation mechanism of heat deposition remains the same.

+Ion drag

+The lower end of HF (3-15 MHz) displays a special heating effect on conductive liquids.
+This is due to an additional mechanism caused ion-drag causes heating, where charged ions are slowly "dragged" back and forth in the liquid under influence of the electric field, striking liquid molecules in the process and transferring kinetic energy to them, which is eventually translated into molecular vibrations and thus into thermal energy.
+Higher frequencies vary too quickly for meaningful levels of this effect.

 Power

 Dielectric heating must be distinguished from Joule heating of conductive media, which is caused by induced electric currents in the media.
 For dielectric heating, the generated power density per volume is given by: